Peer-to-Peer VPN

 | PFS | Curve25519, MODP-8192, ECP-384, MODP-2048 | Disabled |

-Performance optimization for VPNs (NAT-T)
+Performance optimisation (NAT-T)

-Technical benefits:
+Technical advantages:

 Limitations

-- Not available with BNS/EC-S contracts
+- Not available with BNS/EC-S contract

-FAQ on Peer-to-Peer VPN
+FAQ - Peer-to-Peer VPN

 What should be considered when connecting networks via VPN?